-Ricksecker has been a printmaker exhibiting regularly in San Diego for nearly 40 years.
+Ricksecker has been a printmaker exhibiting regularly in San Diego for over 44 years.
 While she also works in pastel and watercolor, she is best known for her work in various techniques of original printmaking.
 She works most frequently in á la poupée color etching, a relatively rare practice among artists today.
 Julianne’s color etching process renders sumptuous color with unusual depth and richness for metal plate printmaking.

 Another favorite technique is monotype, or one of a kind prints.
 She has developed a monotype technique, using water-soluble oil-based paint on plexiglass to render intriguing one-of-a-kind “painterly prints”, transferred to paper on the etching press or by rubbing the back of the paper with a wooden spoon.
 You’ll find her demonstrating this process at local events where use of an etching press is not a viable option.

 Ricksecker loves rendering the landscape.
 Her meanderings to seek inspiration from the land have taken her to many of the US national parks, such as Zion, Yosemite, and Glacier.
 She has depicted California scenes of Big Sur, the Cuyamacas, Torrey Pines, and the Anza Borrego Desert.
 Her medium changes depending on the particular inspiration and her work ranges in size from miniature prints, at 4 square inches to full size watercolor at 22” x 30”.
 While she occasionally paints “en plein air”, she is more likely to bring home inspiration in the form of hundreds of photographs taken on hikes and during road trips.
 At home in the studio, she uses these reference images to create her works of art.